Thirty Three & 1/3

-Harrison recorded Thirty Three & ⅓ at his Friar Park home studio, with production assistance from Tom Scott.
+Harrison recorded Thirty Three & at his Friar Park home studio, with production assistance from Tom Scott.
 Other musicians on the recording include Billy Preston, Gary Wright, Willie Weeks, David Foster and Alvin Taylor.
 Harrison undertook extensive promotion for the album, which included producing comedy-themed video clips for three of the songs, two of which were directed by Monty Python member Eric Idle, and making a number of radio and television appearances.
-Among the latter was a live performance with singer-songwriter Paul Simon on NBC-TV's Saturday Night Live.
+Among the latter was a live performance with singer-songwriter Paul Simon on NBC's Saturday Night Live.
 The album was remastered in 2004 as part of the Dark Horse Years 1976–1992 reissues following Harrison's death in 2001.

 Background

 In January 1976, four months after the release of his final album under the Beatles' recording contract with EMI, Extra Texture (Read All About It), George Harrison announced his intention to record for his own record label, Dark Horse Records.
 Harrison had formed the label in May 1974, when he signed a five-year distribution agreement with A&M Records.
 In addition to other Dark Horse artists, the contract called for four solo albums from Harrison, the first of which was due by 26 July 1976.

 After making the announcement at the annual Midem music fair in Cannes, Harrison spent the early part of 1976 involved in activities other than music-making.
 Foremost among these was the court case, in New York, for a long-running plagiarism suit launched against him by music publisher Bright Tunes, who contended that Harrison had infringed on their copyright of the Chiffons' song "He's So Fine" in his 1970–71 hit single "My Sweet Lord".
 While in Los Angeles in February and March, Harrison worked on a proposed documentary film of his 1974 North American tour with Ravi Shankar.
 On 20 April, he made a guest appearance on stage in New York with the Monty Python comedy troupe, dressed as a Canadian Mountie, as part of the chorus on "The Lumberjack Song".
 Michael Palin of the Pythons later recalled that Harrison looked "tired and ill"; author Peter Doggett attributes Harrison's poor health to a lifestyle increasingly reliant on alcohol and cocaine, following the failure of his marriage to Pattie Boyd in 1974.